ValentineDragan/PowerGrab/README.md

 # PowerGrab

-This document presents the design and implementation of the PowerGrab game framework, in which players (human or computer) compete in controlling a Drone around a Map in order to collect the most coins from randomly located Stations.
+This document presents the design and implementation of an Autonomous Agent (computer player) which plays against the human player in a game of PowerGrab.
+In the game, players complete in controlling a Drone around a Map in order to collect the most coins from randomly located Stations.
 A full description of the PowerGrab game, rules and specifications can be found in the 'PowerGrab project specifications.pdf'.

-Moreover, the document presents the implementation of two versions of an Autonomous Agent (computer player) which plays against the human player.
-The first version, referred to as Stateless Drone, is appropriate for playing against a novice human player.
-The second version, referred to as Stateful Drone, is appropriate for playing against an expert human player.

-The strategy used was a variant of the Travelling Salesman Problem using a Greedy nearest-station algorithm and an A* informed search.
+The strategy used by the Autonomous Agent is a variant of the Travelling Salesman Problem using a Greedy nearest-station algorithm and an A* informed search.
 Further optimisation with an 2-Opt Swap algorithm is possible.

-The final result was that the Autonomous Agent developed managed to collect maximum (100%) of the coins on 99.5% of possible maps.
+The final result was that the Autonomous Agent managed to collect maximum (100%) of the coins on 99.5% of possible maps.

 ## Software Architecture Description